 - Give the veggies space!
 Crowding results in steaming, not roasting.

 Can I Double the Recipe?

 Yes.
 As written, this recipe serves four.
-If you’d like to double the recipe for a crowd, use two sheet pans positioned in the upper and lower third of your oven.
+If you’d like to double the recipe for a crowd, use two sheet pans positioned in the middle and lower third of your oven.
 Switch their positions halfway through roasting, after you flip the vegetables.